Mobile phone provider reviews

-O2 has its own network and offers 2G, 3G and 4G coverage.
+O2 has its own network and offers 2G, 3G, 4G and, more recently, 5G coverage.

-In our latest analysis of 3G and 4G phone coverage, performed in conjunction with coverage experts OpenSignal, we found that O2 customers are able to access a 4G signal 83% of the time - second only to EE (87% access) continuing to improve since our last assessment in 2017.
+In our latest analysis of 4G phone coverage, performed in conjunction with coverage experts RootMetrics, we found that O2 had the weakest overall performance.

 Read the full analysis in our guide, Which mobile phone network has the best coverage?.

 You can check coverage where you live by using our free interactive mobile network coverage map.
 Simply enter your postcode into the map and it will tell you how good O2's signal is in your area, as well as comparing it with the other providers.